hraoyama/decorules/README.md

 assert NUMBER_PROCESSOR.to_process_list == [15, 21]
 k.add(40)  # will raise a ValueError as we try to pass 61>=50 to the LargeNumberProcessor
 ```
+Note that `run_if_false_on_instance` only takes 2 arguments: a predicate function taking the instance as an argument and the function that will be executed should the predicate be false.
+The latter takes the instance as an argument[^7].

 When using multiple decorators in general, one must be aware that the order of decorator matters with decorator closest to the function/class applied first.
 With multiple decorator we must also avoid clashes between decorators.